tothemoon-org/extension-blocks/spec.md

 block by hard-coding a UTXO merkle root into the implementation as a consensus rule, and verifying imported funds against a merkle path.

-## Testnet

-As of [DATE], extension blocks has been activated on testnet3.

-Extension Blocks Aware Seed: TBA

 ## Testnet (extnet)

 A live testnet is currently running with a full implementation of extension